 The Corporation recognizes revenue based on contributions collected annually from the regional districts in the shareholders service area.
-Sales of services and sub-licence revenue is recognized in the year that the service is provided or the amount is earned, and when collectability is reasonably assured.
-Deferred revenue consists of sub-license revenue received during the year that relates to future periods and Next Generation 911 grant received but not fully spent at year end.
+Revenue from transactions with performance obligations is recognized when (or as) the performance obligation is satisfied.
+Sales of services and sub-license revenue are recognized as revenue at the time the services or products are provided, and when collectability is reasonably assured.
+Deferred revenue consists of sub-license revenue received during the year that relates to future periods and a grant related to the implementation of Next Generation 911 received in a prior year which remains partially unspent at year end.
 Other revenue and interest are recorded when earned.